 All Norwegians – and quite a few foreigners – know the Selbu (sports) knitwear and regard it as something typical Norwegian.
 The Selbu tradition of knitting a rose pattern with dual yarns of different colors was initiated in 1857 by a 16 years old girl,

 Marit Olsdatter (above), born 1841 on the farm Gullsetbrua in Selbu (died as Marit Emstad in 1929).
-Originally this knitwear was essentially for the family and for traditional wedding gifts (actually from the bride to the groom and the guests!), but during the 1890s the knitting developed into a home industry and a new source of income, reaching an incredible peak between the two world wars.
+Originally this knitwear was essentially for the family and for traditional wedding gifts (actually from the bride to the groom and the male guests!), but during the 1890s the knitting developed into a home industry and a new source of income, reaching an incredible peak between the two world wars.
 For many years "everybody", including men and children, knitted whenever possible.
 The genuine Selbu knitwear is made from the undyed wool of white and black sheep, and the sweaters, stockings, mittens and caps are thus ideal for sportswear.
-The most common motif is the Selbu Rose, depicted in the Selbu flag above.
+The most common motif is the star variant of the Selbu Rose, depicted in the Selbu flag above.
 (The latter rose has a four axis symmetry while the knitted one is usually closer to having only a two axis symmetry.)

 Art at the town hall: "Morsarvin" (Maternal heritage, 2004), bronze sculpture by Sivert Donali (1931–2010) showing a mother teaching her daughter to knit.

 The Selbu church, the oldest part dates back to 1183, but it has been expanded and renovated several times since then.
-One Sunday in the winter 1857-58 Marit Olsdatter and her sister came to this church wearing the new mittens and thus attracting the congregation's attention (which embarrassed the sisters).
+One Sunday in the winter 1857–58 Marit Olsdatter and her sisters came to this church wearing the new mittens and thus attracting the congregation's attention (which embarrassed the sisters).
 Soon Marit was asked by a lot of women to teach them the new knitting.

 Close to the church, in the old priest's residence (built 1745), you'll find the Selbu Village Museum (web site in Norwegian).